Meet Brian Slaughter, Co-founder/CEO/Master Craftsman/Laborer/Custodian/Welder at IMPACT Fenders

-Impact: Is it true you have personally handmade every Impact Fender and bumper?
+IMPACT: Is it true you have personally handmade every IMPACT Boat Fender and bumper?

 Brian: Yes.
 Well, until early February (2020), when we hired two part-time people.
 They’re both incredible craftsmen.
 So if your fender was made on Tuesday or Thursday, they built them.
 Every other day?
 Me.

-Impact: The fenders and the bumpers are sleek, with this incredibly clean aesthetic.
+IMPACT: The boat fenders and the dock bumpers are sleek, with this incredibly clean aesthetic.
 What would you like people to know that they can’t see right away?